DAMILARE1012/React-Webapp-CICD-Pipeline/README.md

 1. Create a new role with EC2 as trusted entity
 2. Attach `AmazonEC2RoleforAWSCodeDeploy` policy
 3. Name the role (e.g., `EC2CodeDeployRole`)
+This is necessary because AWS's security model ensures that only authorized EC2 instances can participate in deployment processes.
+Without this trust relationship, EC2 instances wouldnt be able to winteract with AWS CodeDeploy service securely.

 #### CodeDeploy Role
 1. Create a new role with CodeDeploy as trusted entity